 Articles by Month: February 2021

 We believe it’s important to know who you’re working with.
 That’s why we are launching this new blog series all about our frontline team members.
 It will give you insight into their expertise, favorite projects and what motivates them every day.
-Up first, Stacy Vernon, Project Manager and Food Safety Expert.
+Up first, Stacy Vernon, Food Safety and Operational Specialist.

-Stacy Vernon is our Project Manager here at CIFT.
+Stacy Vernon is our Food Safety expert here at CIFT.
 She has worked at CIFT for almost five years and has helped many companies stay up-to-date on their food safety standards and trainings.
 We asked Stacy some questions to get a glimpse into her role and what motivates her.